What Do GNNs Actually Learn? Towards Understanding their Representations: Proof of Theorem

-which concludes the proof. \end{proof} Thus, the above Lemma suggests that for MLPs of the form of Equation~\eqref{eq:mlp}, the node representations produced by GIN-$0$ are either scalar multiples of each other and they point in the same direction or are all equal to the all-zeros vector.
+where $c =\sum_{u \in \mathcal{N}(v) \cup \{v\}} a_u > 0$.
+Since node $v$ is an arbitrary node, we can conclude that all nodes obtain representations that are scalar multiples of each other and they point in the same direction. \end{proof} Thus, the above Lemma suggests that for MLPs of the form of Equation~\eqref{eq:mlp}, the node representations produced by GIN-$0$ are either scalar multiples of each other and they point in the same direction or are all equal to the all-zeros vector.

 Let $L_f^{(k)}$ denote the Lipschitz constant associated with the MLP of the $k$-th neighborhood aggregation layer of GIN-$0$.
 We assume that all the nodes of the graph are initially annotated with a single feature equal to $1$.
-Then, we have:
+Then, we have: \begin{adjustwidth}{-50pt}{0pt}